yelloworangebananaa/WebLLM/README.md

 # WebLLM

 **WebLLM** is a Chrome extension that runs a vision-language model entirely in your browser.
 Ask questions about what is on your screen — or chat in text-only mode — with streaming answers and no backend server.
+Extension can be found on the Chrome Web Store under the name: WebLLM

 Everything inference-related stays on your machine.
 There is no telemetry, no analytics, and no saved chat history.